amiryusupov/amiryusupov/README.md

 - 🔭 I’m currently iterating React.js.
 - 🌱 I’m looking forward in learning Next.js soon.
-- 👯 I’m looking to collaborate with anyone on frontend projects.
+- 👯 I’m looking to collaborate with anyone on front-end or back-end projects.
 - 💬 Ask me about difficult problems.

 ## ✉️ Find me on: